staabm/staabm.github.io/_posts/2023-05-18-doctor-rst-speedup.md

 > @markusstaab we run OskarStark/doctor-rst on all PRs in symfony/symfony-docs 😃 maybe you will check this package for performance too 😍

-He is a member of the [symfony](https://symfony.com/) core team and he is working on the symfony-docs.
+He is a member of the [symfony](https://symfony.com/) core team and is working on the symfony-docs.

 ## DOCtor who?

 [DOCtor-RST](https://github.com/OskarStark/doctor-rst) is a linter used in the symfony-docs repo to check *.rst files.
-Like other static analysis tool it is scanning the sources at hand and provides feedback about common errors and best practices.
+Like other static analysis tools it is scanning the sources at hand and provides feedback about common errors and best practices.

 Disclaimer: I had never used this tool before and also have zero experience with RST file format.

-At the time of writing running the linter over the symfony-docs repo takes about 50 seconds in the GitHub Actions workflow.
+At the time of writing running the linter run over the symfony-docs repo takes about 50 seconds in the GitHub Actions workflow.
 Lets run DOCtor-RST version 1.46.0 locally on my mac against symfony-docs@ff62e1203 to get a baseline:

 ```